mathewbushuru/ProSearchX/README.md

 The app has these features:
 - Global error handling: Any uncaught or unhandled error does not break the app, instead a nice message is shown to the user before they are redirected.
+- [Todo] Ability to search videos and play them using `react-player`

 ### Backend

-At the moment, I am using an API directly  from the react web app to return search results.
+At the moment, I plan to use an API that scrapes Google's website to provide search results in this app.

 ### Deployment